 Call us if you are facing a drug charge…

 Arrested for “cultivating marijuana” in Nevada?
-Contact our Las Vegas criminal defense attorneys to schedule a free meeting.
+Contact our Las Vegas criminal defense attorneys to schedule a meeting.
 We may be able to persuade the prosecutors to reduce or dismiss your charges without a trial.

 ¿Habla español?
 Obtener información acerca de las leyes de Nevada para el cultivo de marihuana.